xzinoviou/guess-the-number/README.md

 # guess-the-number
-Simple API for needs of testing.
+Simple API, purposefully containing bugs, to cover the needs of testing & discover its value as a development tool.